Photo by Supermac1961, extracted from this file. Licensed under CC BY 2.0.

 Did he ever race again in Formula 1?

 Not in a Grand Prix.
-It was his last dance in Formula 1 at Jerez 1990.
+It was his last appearance in Formula 1 at Jerez in 1990.

 Still, he never left the sport.
-Coaching, managing junior drivers, racing in other categories, he stayed close to the paddock.
-Once you’ve lived F1, it never really lets go.
+Coaching, managing junior drivers, and competing in other categories, he stayed close to the paddock.
+Once you’ve been part of F1, it never really lets go.

 Why was Brad Pitt so moved by his story?